 Tickets within Grenadine can be linked to “tax classes”, which are then used to drive the tickets taxation during the registration process.
 A “tax class” links a “sales tax” rate to a particular “tax zone”.
 A “tax zone” is a regulatory area that can include one or many geographic areas.
 During registration, the system derives which taxes must be applied based on the ticket purchaser’s location.

-The standard sales tax policies commonly found in the USA and Canada can be modeled, as well as European VAT (Value Added Tax).
+The standard sales tax policies commonly found in the USA and Canada can be modelled, as well as European VAT (Value Added Tax).

 Please follow the procedure below to setup Tickets Taxes in Grenadine.